MuthuPalaniyappanOl/PingPong/README.md

 # PingPong

-    A Ping Pong Game Devoloped In C++ Using Opengl And Free Glut.
+    A Ping Pong Game Devoloped In C++ Using Opengl And Free Glut

 # How To Install